 For instance, in the Monster High book series, Spectra and Invisi Billy were said to have been dating.
 But in the webisodes, here they come with Invisi Billy and Scarah!
 Say what now?
 After so many fans were drawn to the first couple, they pulled a switcheru on everybody.
 It’s almost as if Mattel didn’t care, as long as it could be a good selling point for the doll.
 They are often too focused on their actual products to notice such inconsistencies…But it’s sort of annoying.
 Don’t make books if you can’t keep up with them, jeez.
 As Spectra’s doll popularity decreased, and Scarah’s doll popularity increased, Spectra was simply the love interest that was replaced in the webisodes…Without any nod to the books…And thus, causing a fan war.

 Generation Girl dolls had a similar issue.
 Barbie Roberts was said to have come from Malibu, California in the books, Nichelle was from New York City, New York, Tori was from Melbourne, Australia, and Ana was supposedly from Spanish Harlem, New York, right?
 But if you buy the boxes of these dolls, they all say completely different cities!
 Barbie is said to be from Los Angeles, Nichelle is from Harlem, Tori is from Sydney, and Ana is from Mexico City, Mexico!
 I know many of these cities are all in the same country, but it takes a bolt load of ignorance to think they are the same cities.
 It wouldn’t have been a problem had there not been confusion with accessories (especially food items meant to represent a particular city), or if the magazine articles the dolls came with didn’t emphasis a completely different place…Considering the books came out the exact time the dolls came out, that was a little awkward.
+That let the consumers know that it wasn’t just a change of plans down the line, it was an absolute glitch that no one paid attention to before release.

 Generation Girl wiki <—Click Here

 Finally, I just want to use American Girl’s Kit.
 The girl is a tomboy and HATES the color pink.
 She HATES flounces.
 If you have read Meet Kit.
 So what does Mattel go and do?
 Stick her in a pink, flouncy dress for Easter.
 I understand that a Depression-era girl wouldn’t decide these things.
 But she has other clothes.
 Couldn’t they have highlighted the dresses Kit actually liked?
 Just as they did with Felicity’s Dancing Lesson gown?
 Or with the red dress Ruthie got for Kit at Christmas?
 I think that’s pretty careless to create clothes that will bring discomfort to a character in the canon story…unless of course you’re like Mattel and DON’T CARE.
-They could’ve highlighted actual practical clothing an actual Depression-era girl would’ve worn?
+They could’ve highlighted actual practical clothing an actual Depression-era girl would’ve worn.

-They honestly release those books for extra revenue…but really, they should skip out on literature…
+They honestly release those books for extra revenue…But really, they should skip out on literature…

 The plot is deviated the most when Mattel is losing money and fresh out of ideas.
 They have to swerve around the character traits to pull something new out of their hats.